sagemath/trac_to_gh/Issue 9766.md

 # Issue 9766: Cliquer has no spkg-check file, but there is a small test suite with the program

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9767

 Original creator: drkirkby